How to calculate small business corporation tax

 To ensure you pay no more than necessary, remember to claim all allowable deductions and expenses from the trading income.

-However, you can only deduct allowable expenses – which HMRC deem as an expense that is “wholly and exclusively” for business use.
+However, you can only deduct allowable expenses – which the law says is an expense that is “wholly and exclusively” for business use.

 It’s likely you can claim for anything you have bought specifically for your business that you don’t get any personal use from.